 - Remuneration up to 300 euros per month based on fulltime traineeship (40 hours per week)

-At the moment EUROCLIO is accepting applications for trainees for the period February-July 2018.
-Deadline for applications is 5 November.
-Applications can be sent to Judith Geerling.
+At the moment EUROCLIO is accepting applications for trainees for the period September 2018 -January 2019.
+Deadline for applications is 10 May 2018.
+Applications should be sent and addressed to Judith Geerling and Jaco Stoop.

 From the first minute of my interview, I knew that the EUROCLIO secretariat was a cosy, hard-working and tight-knit bunch of people that all strived towards the same goal; making history, citizenship and heritage education more responsible and innovative.
 What I did not know, but quickly came to learn, was the immense reach of the EUROCLIO network.
 Most of my favourite moments during my time at EUROCLIO came through engaging with EUROCLIO members and people participating in projects.
 Their passion for the contemporary issues within education in general, and the trend of nationalisation and myth-making of national history education in particular, was eye-opening and inspiring.